88

 5.0

-written about 16 years ago
+written over 16 years ago

 Started using Sylpheed a whole bunch of years ago, after following an odyssey searching for a visually appealing, elegant MUA to handle vast amounts of mailing lists (i.o.w. do sophisticated sorting) and support multiple POP3 accounts.
 Things moved, Sylpheed-Claws branched out of Sylpheed, became Claws Mail, which now is to be considered "mutt-on-X" in some ways.
 Maybe in some visual ways it is less appealing than, say, Thunderbird these days, but its feature set is just what you want being an "advanced" user with a load of e-mails to deal with: